 Event sponsored by

 Local artist Edward Blampied introduces The Motor Mice, his new series of beautifully-illustrated children’s books, and share a story or two with children.
-No booking required.
+No booking required, just turn up!

 HOW TO WRITE A PAGE-TURNING MEMOIR

 JERSEY ARTS CENTRE (MRR) / SUNDAY 30 SEPTEMBER / 11.00 / £15

 Duncan Barrett is the co-author of a trio of Sunday Times bestsellers, The Sugar Girls, GI Brides and The Girls Who Went to War – all of which tell the true stories of a community of individuals in a narrative, novelistic style.
 In this workshop he shares his advice on how to turn your own stories into books that your readers won’t be able to put down.
 Covering characterisation, plot structure, artistic license and more, this workshop is perfect for anyone keen to get their own life story down on paper.Go back

 DOCTOR WHO: THE SECRET IN VAULT 13

 JERSEY OPERA HOUSE / SATURDAY 28 SEPTEMBER / 16.00 / £8

 SPONSORED BY FAIRWAY GROUP

 Jump into the TARDIS and head on an intergalactic journey with best-selling author, David Solomons, who has written a laugh-out-loud Doctor Who adventure featuring the Thirteenth Doctor and her companions.
 Can you win the (re)generation game or save the world by identifying a predator from a pot plant?
 Learn about creating new worlds and new stories in this interactive, high energy and hilarious event.